sp-muramutsa/data_science_24/README.md

 1. **Load Data**

-   Load the data from `SearchHistory.csv` and `ViewingActivity.csv`, and explore their structure.
+   Load the data from `ViewingActivity.csv` and `SearchHistory.csv`, and explore their structure.

 2. **Profile Distribution**